scylladb/scylladb/docs/architecture/sstable/sstable3/sstables-3-data-file-format.rst

 Initially, an extended `HAS_SHADOWABLE_DELETION` flag has been introduced in 3.0 format to solve a tricky problem described in [CASSANDRA-10261](https://issues.apache.org/jira/browse/CASSANDRA-10261).
 Later some other problems have been discovered ([CASSANDRA-11500](https://issues.apache.org/jira/browse/CASSANDRA-11500)) which led to a more generic approach that deprecated shadowable tombstones and used expired liveness info instead.

 As a result, this flag is not supposed to be written for new SSTables by Cassandra.
-Scylla tracks the presence of this flag and fails to load files that have it set.
+ScyllaDB tracks the presence of this flag and fails to load files that have it set.

 References